g-frausto/Time-Series-Project/README.md

 # Forcecasting Power Consumption for Electric Buses using different Recurrent Neural Network

 In this project we are interested in forecasting the power consumption for electric busses commuting on their regular routes.
-We used three different Reccurent Neural Networks, vanilla RNN, gated recurrent unit (GRU), and Long-short term memory (lstm).
+We used three different Recurrent Neural Networks, vanilla RNN, gated recurrent unit (GRU), and Long-short term memory (lstm).
 We were also interested in testing in the models ability to forecast multiple time-steps forward.

 ## Dataset
 The following is the power consumption versus distance traveled for an electric bus.